astronomer/airflow-guides/guides/airflow-sagemaker.md

 ![Transform Job](https://assets2.astronomer.io/main/guides/sagemaker/sagemaker_transform_job.png)

 The output of the transform job will then be uploaded to Redshift, where we can easily access results.
-This is a simple form of this use case, but you can imagine that the Airflow DAG could easily be extended to acquire data from an external system, clean or pre-process the data if needed, and complete any other tasks necessary to publish the results after saving them to Redshift.
+This is a simple form of this use case, but you can easily extend this DAG to acquire data from an external system, clean or pre-process the data if needed, and complete any other tasks necessary to publish the results after saving them to Redshift.

 ## Use Case 2: Orchestrate a Full ML Pipeline